Family Safety Week, May 2-5, 2017

-Parents can obtain information on courses at their local children centres/libraries/Councils and even schools and GP surgeries which teach new skills and provide an understanding of protecting your children.
+Parents can obtain information on courses at their local children centers/libraries/Councils and even schools and GP surgeries which teach new skills and provide an understanding of protecting your children.

 Home & Garden Safety Checklists should be considered by all parents with young children and this can be accessed through the RoSPA website here.

-Our team of solicitors have a wealth of experience in this area of law and are able to offer initial advice and assistance around early involvement of Social Care and any child protection issues, since every child has rights for their emotional and psychological needs to be met.
+Our team of solicitors have a wealth of experience in this area of law and are able to offer initial advice and assistance around the early involvement of Social Care and any child protection issues since every child has rights for their emotional and psychological needs to be met.

 At John Fowlers, we understand that any legal proceedings but particularly one which involve the possibility of children being removed from the care of a parent can be extremely difficult and distressing for all parties involved.
-We therefore take every step possible to provide a caring and professional yet empathetic approach to such matters, delivering quality advice to those in difficult situations in a sensitive and transparent way.
+We, therefore, take every step possible to provide a caring and professional yet empathetic approach to such matters, delivering quality advice to those in difficult situations in a sensitive and transparent way.
 We also assist greatly with Private Law matters, which often do raise child safety issues.
-We are able offer any support and advise regarding making a Private Law application or defending a Public Law application.
+We are able to offer any support and advice regarding making a Private Law application or defending a Public Law application.
 Discover more about our Private Law services here.